How to create a web service for Microsoft Graph (Microsoft Teams)

 Screen Shot 2021-03-23 at 9.39.55 AM.png

-You will need to name your web service, and enter in the Application (client) ID and redirect URI obtained in step 2.
+You will need to name your web service, enter the Application (client) ID, and redirect the URI obtained in step 2.

 For the MicrosoftTeamsConnector, you will need the below permissions: